23 of the Best Gluten-Free Cookie Brands (2022)

 Any product containing wheat must carry an allergy warning, but not all gluten-containing ingredients will be clear to consumers.
 One of the most overlooked ingredients is malt.
 It’s an unsafe ingredient for gluten-free eaters that is regularly used in baked goods and candy.

-Malt is typically derived from barley, though less frequently it’s made from rice, corn, wheat, and rye.
+Malt is typically derived from barley, though it’s occasionally made from rice, corn, wheat, and rye.
 On the ingredients label, look for the following:

 If you see any of these ingredients and you cannot tolerate gluten, know that the product is unsafe for you.